Poets in the pond:

 Invited me to dance today--a word

 I’d never met before.
-Right off the page
+Right off

-it leapt and took me with it, through a maze
+it leapt and took me with it, through

 of possibilities--a stone? a bird?